Ravnur-Inc/ams-api-replacement-demo-app/sdk-azure-resource-manager-demo/Readme.md

 }
 ```

-This is code you need to point SDK to RMS instance:
+This is the code you need to point the SDK to the RMS instance:

 ```csharp
 private MediaServicesAccountResource CreateRmsClient()